in

 Barry White’s Children

 Barry White created a large family in his lifetime.
 They all carry on his legacy.
-He had multiple children by multiple women over the years he lived.
+He had multiple children by multiple women.
 It’s assumed he has at least nine children that we know about.

 White fathered a daughter with Gurtha Allen, though his daughter did not learn White was her father until her teenage years.
 Eventually, she received help from him and changed her last name to White.
 She sued the estate in 2016 after she stopped receiving money.